 It’s very stressful if your dog goes missing.
 Has he run off, been knocked down or even been stolen.
 Not knowing is the worst.
 Hopefully, he will come back after a few hours and the panic will soon be forgotten.
 But what if days turn into weeks and your faithful friend doesn’t come back and isn’t found.
 Knowing how the stray dog system works may help you to reunite with your pet more quickly.

 When the DogWardens pick a stray up, they check him or her for a microchip and if there is one, they will contact the Pet Identification company and find out the name of the owner.
 They will also take a photo of the dog and this is on record at the Council.
 Anyone who has lost a dog can go in to the Council Offices and check whether it’s their pet.
-Getting in touch is the next step and hopefully the owner will be delighted and come and fetch his best pal home.
+Getting in touch is the next step and hopefully the owner will be able to come and fetch his pet.

 The problems arise when people live in one Borough and their dog is found in a different area.
 Where the dog goes, depends on where the dog is found and sometimes pets are handed in at a kennels a long way from home.
 Dogs running loose travel as the crow flies and it’s surprising how far they can get in a very short time.

 Check with all the nearby Borough Councils too, just in case your dog has been taken somewhere else.
 After 10 days, if no one has claimed the dog, he might be disposed of by the Council.
 There are thousands of unwanted dogs and it’s a big problem.